markjprice/cs12dotnet8/docs/errata/improvements.md

 Some types provide "empty" values for when you need an instance but it doesn't need to have any particular value.
 For example:
 - `string.Empty` is an empty string value `""`.
 It is better to use `string.Empty` than `""` because every time you use `""` the compiler must instantiate a new empty string instance.
 You can think of `string.Empty` as a global single instance of an empty string.
 Sharing it is more efficient than creating your own new instances every time you need to reference an empty string value.
 - `EventArgs.Empty` is an empty `EventArgs` value.
-Use it when you must conform to the built-in event delegates that require an `EventArgs` instance to be passed as a parameter.
+Use it when you must conform to the built-in event delegates that require an `EventArgs` instance to be passed as a parameter but it doesn't need any particular value because it won't be read or used in the method anyway.

 ```cs
 // The built-in event delegate has two parameters that must be passed in.